Richardaeld/Fat_Racoon_Kitchen/README.md

         + steps: ["step1", "step2", "step3", etc...],
         + time: [15, 20, 35],
         + text: "Some general information about this recipe",
-        + history: "A history or facts about this recipe" *This could be taken out*,
         + date: *python time stamp*,
         + avatar: null,
         + avatar_id: null,
         + created_by: "someonesEmail@aol.com",
+        + grandparent: false,
+        + lazy: false
         + }
 + users
+    + Users is where the sites user information is stored
     + each user must be structured as
         + {
-        + username: "some name",
+        + username: "some_name",
-        + email: "someonesEmail@aol.com",
+        + email: "Email@gmail.com",
-        + password: "someones hashed password",
+        + password: "*hashed password*",
         + avatar: null,
         + avatar_id: null,
-        + bio: "some basic infor about chef",
+        + bio: "",
+        + admin: false
         + recent: [],
         + favorites: [],
-        + submitted: []
+        + date: *python tim stamp*
         + }
++ fs.chunks
+    + Will be created automatically after first image is uploaded
+    + fs.chunks is for storage of images
++ fs.files
+    + Will be created automatically after first image is uploaded
+    + fs.files is for storage of images

 # Tools and Credits
 ## Tools